Become an Airline Pilot

 This relieves you of the need to do the math yourself since it’s built-in to each performance chart in your POH.

 Finally, you can find density altitude on your own with nobody’s help.
 It just requires a little arithmetic.
-Here are the formulas for pressure and density altitude.
+Here are the formulas for pressure and the density altitude formula.

 PA= (29.92 – press) * 1000 + alt